thkruz/ootk-core/README.md

 ## :gem: NPM Scripts

-- `build` compiles TypeScript into ES6 Modules and combines them into a single file in the `dist` directory.
+- `build` compiles TypeScript into ES6 Modules in `lib` directory and CommonJs in `commonjs` directory
 - `lint` lints source code located in `src` directory with [ESLint](http://eslint.org/)
-- `lint:fix` lints tests located in `src` directory with ESLint and attempts to auto-fix errors
-- `lint:test` lints tests located in `test` directory with ESLint
 - `test` builds the software and then runs jest to verify the final library remains functional
-- `test:coverage` generates lcov report to view code coverage

 ## :man_teacher: Contributing